Prostate-Specific Antigen (PSA) Test

 The PSA test may give false-positive or false-negative results.
 A false-positive test result occurs when a man’s PSA level is elevated but no cancer is actually present.
 A false-positive test result may create anxiety for a man and his family and lead to additional medical procedures, such as a prostate biopsy, that can be harmful.
 Possible side effects of biopsies include serious infections, pain, and bleeding.

 A false-negative test result occurs when a man’s PSA level is low even though he actually has prostate cancer.
-False-negative test results may give a man, his family, and his doctor false assurance that he does not have cancer, when he may in fact have a cancer that requires treatment.
+False-negative test results may give a man, his family, and his doctor false assurance that he does not have cancer, when he

 What research has been done to study prostate cancer screening?